For More Info

 Broadway theaters are dark now – one of the casualties of the coronavirus that has disrupted so much of normal life.
 The past couple years I’ve connected with New York Broadway producing organizations and people in the “biz,” I thought it would...

-Takeaways from talk by Kevin McCollum, producer of Rent, Avenue Q, and In the Heights Broadway hits from Broadway Con Industry Day, January 2020.
+Takeaways from talk by Kevin McCollum, producer of Rent, Avenue Q, and In the Heights Broadway hits from Broadway Con Industry Day.
 Kevin likes plays that have a new point of view, that surprise him.
-Producing a Broadway show is not about raising money,...
+Producing a Broadway show is not about raising money, it’s about...

 Note from playwright Bill Semans